 How do you verify your SOC 2 auditor is a real CPA?

-That distinction stopped being academic in March 2026.
-A YC-backed compliance startup that had raised $32 million was found to have produced 493 near-identical SOC 2 reports out of 494 examined, with the same paragraphs, the same grammatical errors, only the company name swapped.
-The work was traced to offshore operations fronted by US virtual mailboxes and shell entities, while the marketing said "independent US CPA firms."
-That is the pattern to learn.
-Not "is there a PDF," but "who actually signed it, and are they real."
+That distinction stopped being academic in 2026.
+A YC-backed compliance startup that had raised $32 million was reported to have produced 493 near-identical SOC 2 reports out of 494 examined, with the same paragraphs, the same grammatical errors, only the company name swapped.
+The work was reportedly routed through offshore operations fronted by US virtual mailboxes and shell entities while the marketing said "independent US CPA firms."
+Delve denied the allegations, which remain contested.
+I would take it as the pattern to learn, not the company to fixate on.
+The question is not "is there a PDF."
+It is "who are the people who actually did this work, and are they real."

-You can answer that in about two minutes, before you ever sign an engagement letter.
+You can answer that in about two minutes, before you ever sign an engagement letter (the contract that defines what the audit covers and what each side is responsible for).

 The free national tool is CPAverify, run by NASBA (the National Association of State Boards of Accountancy).
-It pulls directly from the state boards and covers individuals and firms across participating jurisdictions.
+It pulls directly from the state boards.

 • Search by name, license number, or state.

-• Confirm the status reads active, in the state the firm claims to operate from, and check for any disciplinary history.
+• Confirm both read active, in the state the firm claims to operate from, with no disciplinary history.

 The red flags I look for

 Five years on the auditor's side teaches you the tells.
-None of these is conclusive alone.
-Stacked together, they describe a stamp audit.
+None is conclusive on its own.
+Stacked together, they describe an audit that may not have done much testing.

 Red flagWhat it usually means

-US address you can't tie to a real officeVirtual mailbox out front, work executed offshore.
-The marketing says "US CPA firm"; the actual fieldwork doesn't.
+US address you cannot tie to a real officeA virtual mailbox out front, the fieldwork done somewhere else.
+The marketing says "US CPA firm"; the people doing the work are someone else.

 The two-minute checklist